Informix Corporation: New leaders and renewed success

-Phil White indicted and pleads guilty
+Phillip White indicted

-In November 2002, Phillip White, the former CEO of Informix ousted in 1997, was indicted by a federal grand jury and charged with eight counts of securities, wire, and mail fraud.
+Phillip White, the former CEO of Informix, had been ousted in 1997.
+In November 2002, he was indicted by a federal grand jury and charged with eight counts of securities, wire, and mail fraud.
 In a plea bargain thirteen months later, he pleaded guilty to a single count of filing a false registration statement with the U.S. Securities and Exchange Commission.

 In May 2004, the Department of Justice announced that White was sentenced to two months in federal prison for securities fraud, with a fine of $10,000, two years of supervised release, and 300 hours of community service.
 The announcement noted that the loss to shareholders caused by the violation could not reasonably be estimated under the facts of the case.
 White's earlier plea agreement had limited prison time to no more than 12 months.

 Walter Königseder, the company's vice president in charge of European operations, was also indicted by a federal grand jury.
 However, he was a citizen and resident of Germany, and the United States was unable to secure his extradition.